 Another important cost in life is food.
 Here, too, there is a wide range in Dubai.
 As a general rule, however, it can be said in advance that food in Dubai is definitely more expensive than in Europe.
 Especially when it comes to high-quality organic food.

-- 2€ for 500g cucumbers
+- 2 € for 500g cucumbers

-- 5.50€ for 170g blueberries
+- €5.50 for 170g of blueberries

-- 5€ for 170g raspberries
+- 5 € for 170g raspberries

 If you look at the meat, you can also see that the prices are slightly higher than in Germany or Austria.
 The following euro prices for various types of organic meat can be found here:

-- 10€ for 500g minced meat
+- 10 € for 500g ground meat

-- 12.50€ for 500g steak
+- 12.50 € for 500g steak

-- 12.50€ for 500g chicken breast
+- 12.50 € for 500g of chicken breast

-- 6.50€ for 1kg chicken (whole)
+- $6.50 for 1kg whole chicken

 Restaurants

-The situation is similar with restaurants in Dubai.
-If you save on quality and are cheap in an Indian quarter, you can get lunch for less than €10.
-However, if you dine in DIFC, Palme or generally in a hotel restaurant, you will definitely pay +50€ per person.
-For a fancy dinner for two you will usually pay 150€.
+It's similar with restaurants in Dubai.
+If you skimp on quality and eat cheaply in an Indian neighborhood, you can get lunch for under €10.
+However, if you dine in DIFC, the Palm, or generally in a hotel restaurant, you'll definitely pay over €50 per person.
+For a fancy dinner for two, you'll usually expect to pay €150.

 Car

-In Austria, you pay well over €200,000 for such a car and in Germany, too, you are closer to the €200 mark.
-Driving in Dubai is therefore much cheaper, especially when it comes to luxury cars with lots of horsepower.
+In Austria, you pay well over €200,000 for a car like that, and in Germany, you're also closer to the €200,000 mark.
+Driving in Dubai is therefore significantly cheaper, especially when it comes to luxury cars with a lot of horsepower.

 Cab & Uber